markgbeckett/jupiter_ace/getting_started/README.md

 ![Sample FORTH Command](intro_1.png)

 The field near the bottom of the screen, where you enter commands, is called the Input Buffer.
-When you press Enter, the Minstrel looks to see what instructions are in the Input Buffer and processes them item by item.
+When you press Enter, the Minstrel 4th/ 4D looks to see what instructions are in the Input Buffer and processes them item by item.
 The first item it will come across in this case is the '3'.
 It will check to see if '3' is a word in its dictionary.
 It is not, so it will then try to interpret '3' as a number.
 This will succeed, so it will add 3 to the top of the stack (it will also move the item to the upper part of the screen, to indicate it has been processed).

-The Minstrel then checks if there is anything else in the Input Buffer.
+The computer then checks if there is anything else in the Input Buffer.
 It finds '4' and again will interpret this as a number.
 It will add '4' to the stack and move it to the top of the screen.
 The stack now contains two values '3' and '4' in positions 2OS and TOS, respectively.

 The next item it finds is '+'.
-The Minstrel will search its dictionary and find a word named + that takes the top two items off of the stack, adds them together, and puts the answer back on the stack.
+The Minstrel 4th/ 4D will search its dictionary and find a word named + that takes the top two items off of the stack, adds them together, and puts the answer back on the stack.
 The + will be echoed to the upper screen and the stack will now contain one value, 7.

 Continuing on, it will add 10 to the stack and then execute the next word '*' which will multiply the top two number on the stack and replace them with the answer.